-A. Nonconforming uses or developments are shoreline uses or development which were lawfully constructed or established prior to the effective date of this Master Program as approved by
+A. Defined

-Ecology, or amendments to this Master Program as approved by Ecology, but which do not conform to present regulations or standards of this Master Program.
-Such uses shall conform to all applicable Town regulations.
+Non-conforming uses or developments are shoreline uses or development which were lawfully constructed or established prior to the effective date of this Master Program as approved by Ecology, or amendments to this Master Program as approved by Ecology, but which do not conform to present regulations or standards of this Master Program.
+Such uses shall conform to all other applicable City regulations.